melaniewalsh/AI-for-Humanists/_pages/glossary.md

 There can be zero, one, or more labels for each document in a dataset.

+## Neural network

+A neural network model is a system for transforming an input into an output.
+While the input or output might be data that looks to us like an image or a sentence, from the perspective of the neural network the input, the output, and every intermediate stage are all represented by *vectors* of numbers.
+The *network* defines an *architecture*, which specifies the sequence of mathematical operations that are applied to the input and each intermediate stage.

+## Parameter

+Many of the operation of a *neural network* involve multiplying elements of a vector by certain numbers.
+These values are the *parameters*.
+These numbers define the behavior of the network: what patterns it responds to, and what values it outputs in response.

+## Quantization

+Quantization is a way of compressing a neural network.
+AI models are often described in terms of numbers of *parameters*: Llama3 8B has eight billion parameters.
+These parameters are floating point (decimal) numbers.
+But what people have found is that the operation of each one of those parameters doesn't need to be very precise.
+As an analogy: you cou can probably calculate exactly how many minutes old you are, but for most purposes you can specify a range of within a few years.
+Computers represent floating point numbers with a finite approximation.
+If we represent 8B parameters with standard 8-byte/64-bit variables, that would take 64GB of storage.
+But if we only really need to know if a parameter is positive or negative, and maybe "large" or "small", we can get away with as few as 4-bit numbers, taking 4GB.
+This trick is used especially with local LLM systems like ollama and GPT4All, which use it to enable you to run large models on laptops.

 ## Task

 If you start reading natural language processing and machine learning research, you'll start to see the word "task" cropping up everywhere.
 You can think of a task as an objective or assignment that a computer is trying to accomplish.